HashiCorp Vault for Secrets Management

 - Sealed Secrets + External Secrets Operator: GitOps pattern for K8s without needing Vault.

-Also see how the NIS2 directive reinforces the need for formal secret management in certain sectors.
+Also see how the NIS2 directive reinforces the need for formal secret management in certain sectors, and supply-chain attacks — where compromised credentials are a frequent entry vector.

 Conclusion

-Vault is the most complete secrets-management option in 2023, but also the most operationally demanding.
+Vault is the most complete secrets-management option, but also the most operationally demanding.
 For teams still living with distributed .env files, the first step is deciding whether Vault’s operational investment is justified or a simpler alternative covers the case.
-What’s not an option is “carrying on as we are”.
+What’s not an option is carrying on as before.